HIST 102 · Capstone Research Project

 Combine into a single flowing paragraph.
 Aim for 150–200 words.

-Body Paragraph 4 The McCarran Committee
+Body Paragraph 4 The McCarran Committee — Optional but recommended

 Historiographical Prompt — The McCarran Committee Most U.S. history textbooks cite the Tydings Committee's conclusion that McCarthy's charges were "a fraud and a hoax" — but rarely mention that a second Senate investigation reached the opposite conclusion.
 The McCarran Committee (1951–52) concluded that communist infiltration had genuinely occurred and had significantly influenced U.S. foreign policy, particularly toward China.
 Why do you think the McCarran Committee is so rarely included in the standard textbook narrative?
 What does its omission tell you about how history gets written and whose conclusions get remembered?
 Then consider how you might use the McCarran findings analytically: does it corroborate your archival evidence, complicate it, or help you explain why the "witch hunt" label stuck even if the accusations had merit?